samsung-cnct/chart-eventrouter/README.md

 implements our best practices, such as issue and PR templates, commit hooks, licensing guidelines, and so on.

-We use Jenkins to implement our CI/CD pipelines.
-There is one Jenkins job for each GitHub repository.
+We use GitLab to implement our CI/CD pipelines.
+There is one GitLab repository for each GitHub repository.
 Each job builds, tests and, then deploys an artifact to Quay.